pixeltris/YgoMaster/Docs/PvP.md

 - In `Data/ClientData/ClientSettings.json` and set `MultiplayerToken` to some random text value
 - Modify `BaseIP` in both `Data/Settings.json` and `Data/ClientData/ClientSettings.json` to point to the IP of the machine which runs `YgoMaster.exe`

+*If this doesn't work then use the WAN instructions but use your LAN IP where it says "WAN IP".*

 ## Setting it up on WAN

 - In `Data/Settings.json` and set `MultiplayerEnabled` to `true`